emunte/vaRHC/README.md

 `vaRHC` has been developed to automate as much as possible the process of variant classification in hereditary cancer.
 It follows gene-specific guidelines for *APC*, *ATM*, *CDH1*, *CHEK2*, *MLH1*, *MSH2*, *MSH6*, *PALB2*, *PMS2*, *PTEN* and *TP53*, and the updated general ACMG/AMP rules for other cancer susceptibility genes.
 The final classification is obtained according to Tavtigian’s natural scoring Bayesian-based metastructure (Tavtigian et al., 2020) but also considering some of the proposed CanVIG-UK incompatibilities.

-The current version of the package is based on the GRCh37 assembly of the human genome and works for single substitutions, deletions and insertions up to 25 bp, intronic variants and 5’ or 3’-UTR variants 25 bp beyond the coding sequence.
+The current version of the package works for single substitutions, deletions and insertions up to 25 bp, intronic variants and 5’ or 3’-UTR variants 25 bp.

 ## How to use it
 Installation and user guide are available at the [vignette](https://htmlpreview.github.io/?https://github.com/emunte/vaRHC/blob/main/inst/doc/vaRHC.html).